MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 ### Configure Network Security Group rules using subnet delegation

-Configuration of Network Security Group rules using [subnet delegation](/azure/virtual-network/subnet-delegation-overview) is the default for Virtual Network injected Azure Data Explorer clusters.
-To do so, you must delegate the subnet to *Microsoft.Kusto/clusters* before creating the cluster in the subnet.
+[Subnet delegation](/azure/virtual-network/subnet-delegation-overview) is the default method for configuring Network Security Group rules for Azure Data Explorer clusters deployed into a subnet in your virtual network.
+When using subnet delegation, you must delegate the subnet to *Microsoft.Kusto/clusters* before creating the cluster in the subnet.

 By enabling subnet delegation on the cluster's subnet, you enable the service to define its pre-conditions for deployment in the form of Network Intent Policies.
 When creating the cluster in the subnet, the NSG configurations mentioned in the following sections are automatically created for you.